Bay River College

-Bay River College (formerly Evergreen College Calgary) is a Canadian private career college located in Calgary, Alberta.
+Bay River College (formerly Evergreen College Calgary) is a Canadian private career college located in Calgary, Alberta, Canada.
 The college is a member of the Alberta Association of Career Colleges and the National Association of Career Colleges.
+Bay River College is a Designated Learning Institute (DLI) in Alberta, Canada: #O121321694207.
 Founded in 2014 as Evergreen College Calgary, the institute was rebranded as Bay River College in 2018.
-The college specializes in one- and two-year programs in technology, healthcare, social work and business, with a focus on workplace placement and “real work” experience.
+The college specializes in one- and two-year programs in technology, business and management, health care, social work, clinical research (post-graduated), environmental sciences and continuous studies with a focus on workplace placement and “real work” experience.

 Programs

-Bay River College offers programs in Technology, Healthcare, Social Work and Business.
-It offers one-year and two-year diplomas and certificates.
+Bay River College offers programs in Technology, Healthcare, Social Work, Management, Environmental sciences and Business.
+It offers one-year and two-year diplomas and certificates including IPAC Canada certification.